stormpath/stormpath-documentation/source/reference.rst

   ID Site
   ^^^^^^^

   This resource contains information about this Tenant's ID Site.
-For more information, see :ref:`idsite`.
+For more information, see the chapter dedicated to :ref:`using ID Site <idsite>`.

   **idSite URL**